jbmokuz/pocket-monster-of-the-week/Playbooks/normal.md

 Roll **+Cute**

-On a 10+, heal 2 harm or a status effect, plus  they’re  stabilized.
+10+ heal 2 harm or a status effect, plus  they’re  stabilized.

-On  a  7-9, you can heal the harm or status effect as on a 10+, but you take it into your-self.
+7-9: you can heal the harm or status effect as on a 10+, but you take it into your-self.

-On a miss, your aura causes 1 harm.
+Miss: your aura causes 1 harm.

 ---